 Honor is making a great name for itself in the global smartphone market.
 Owned by Huawei, it’s a separate brand that often takes the exact same specs of a Huawei phone, repackages it in some typically snazzy designs, and sells it cheaper.

 Turns out, that’s a great thing for you the consumer.

-We tend to ignore Honor’s youth-focussed branding, as these often affordable smartphones are great for everyone (particularly if you like the colour blue, though other colours are available).
+We tend to ignore Honor’s youth-focused branding, as these often affordable smartphones are great for everyone (particularly if you like the colour blue, though other colours are available).

 They often have dual cameras, attractive designs and AI software features that Huawei phones have for often hundred of pounds or dollars more.